blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

     - Replace <STACK_NAME> with the name of the stack to be used in the deployment.

 ##### 4. Create ALERT_DB_PASSWORD secret.

+Note: If you have previously started Alert with the POSTGRES_PASSWORD environment variable then you cannot switch to using the ALERT_DB_PASSWORD secret.
+The Alert database container will fail to start if you try this.

 - Create a docker secret containing the database password for Alert.
     ```bash